GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Born in Irondale, Washington, May 23, 1891, Mrs. Winn came to California in a covered wagon in 1907 and settled in Winters with her family.
 She attended Winters schools, graduating in 1911.
 She moved to Oakland where she attended Healds Business College and nursing school at Fabiola Hospital, from which she graduated in 1928.

-After moving to Sacramento, she was married to Frank E. Winn in 1930.
+After moving to Sacramento, she was marriage to Frank E. Winn in 1930.
 The couple took up residence in Placerville where Mrs. Winn lived until 1983, at which time she came back to Winters to live with her sister, Anna Quinby.
 Mr. Winn preceded his wife in death in 1935.
 Survivors include two brothers, Rev. Donald Reasoner of Duarte and William H. Reasoner of Berkeley; two sisters, Mrs. Anna Quinby of Winters and Mrs. Dorothy Huntley of Manchester; and numerous nieces and nephews.

 The family requests that any remembrances be memorial contributions to the Federated Church of Placerville, P.O.
 Box 912, Placerville, CA 95667 or to the Pioneer Presbyterian Church, 205, Russell Street, Winters.